openshift-labs/lab-developing-with-odo/workshop/content/040-using-interactive-mode.md

 - Component type: `nodejs`
 - Version of Node.js: `10`
 - Which input type do you wish to use for the component: `local`
-- Location of context component, relative to '/opt/app-root/src/interactive/beercan-shooter-game: `.`
+- Location of context component, relative to '/opt/app-root/src/sample: `.`
 - Component name: `sample`
 - Which application do you want the commponent to be associated with: `app`
 - Which project go you want the component to be created in: (<_ENTER_>)
 - Do you wish to set advanced options: `No`

-For all the remaining items, accept the defaults.
+For the remaining items, accept the defaults.

 Next, create a URL:

 ```execute-1
 odo url create --port 8080
 ```
-Now that the component configuration is created, we need to create the component on the cluster and push our source code to it:
+Now that the component configuration is created, we use the same steps to push the code to the cluster and build it:

 ```execute-1
 odo push